-Node Manager Property Description Default weblogic.StopScriptEnabled If true, execute the stop script specified by weblogic.StopScriptName after the server instance has shutdown.
-For more information, see Section 4.8.2, "Configuring Node Manager to Use Start and Stop Scripts." false This property introduced in WebLogic Server 12.1.3 is not currently supported by WLST offline or by the pack and unpack commands.
-When using those utilities, use StopScriptEnabled instead. weblogic.StopScriptName The name of the script to be executed after server shutdown. none This property introduced in WebLogic Server 12.1.3 is not currently supported by WLST offline or by the pack and unpack commands.
-When using those utilities, use StopScriptName instead. weblogic.UseMACBroadcast Specifies whether or not to use a node's MAC address when sending ARP packets, that is, whether or not to use the -b flag in the arping command.
+Node Manager Property Description Default weblogic.UseMACBroadcast Specifies whether or not to use a node's MAC address when sending ARP packets, that is, whether or not to use the -b flag in the arping command.
 When Node Manager binds IP addresses for automatic server migration, it also uses the arping command to attempt to notify nodes in the network that the machine is now using the virtual IP address.
-When weblogic.UseMACBroadcast=true, Node Manager uses the arping command with the -b flag. false This property introduced in WebLogic Server 12.1.3 is not currently supported by WLST offline or by the pack and unpack commands.
+When weblogic.UseMACBroadcast=true, Node Manager uses the arping command with the -b flag. false This property introduced in Oracle WebLogic Server 12.1.3 is not currently supported by WLST offline or by the pack and unpack commands.
 When using those utilities, use UseMACBroadcast instead.

-4.8.4.2 Machine-Level Node Manager Settings for a Group of Server Instances
+Machine-Level Node Manager Settings for a Group of Server Instances